Dr Sarah Huque

 Areas of interest for supervision

-I am open to inquiries from students interested in critical suicide studies; intersections between green/blue space use and access/disability/conservation; disability studies; or related topics; and who intend to utilise qualitative and/or participatory research methods in their work.
+I am open to inquiries from students interested in critical suicide studies; intersections between green/blue space use and mental health/access/disability/conservation; disability studies; or related topics; and who intend to utilise qualitative and/or participatory research methods in their work.
 I am particularly interested in supporting the work of minoritised researchers.

 Current PhD students supervised